-8 Fitting of Zernike deformations
+12 Fitting of Zernike deformations to compensate optical collimation error

 In order to compensate telescope tracking errors and collimation errors between primary and secondary, it is interesting to analyze how well the adaptive secondary can apply the first 11 Zernike modes (from piston to spherical aberration).
-Fig. 35 shows the ratio between the fitting residual rms (red line) or PtV (green line) of a given Zernike polynomial $P_j$ and the rms of $.P_j$ .
-Fig. 36 shows the ratio between the force rms (red line) or peak force (green line) to fit the j-th Zernike polynomial and the rms of Pj.
+Fig. 42 shows the ratio between the fitting residual rms (red line) or PtV (green line) of a given Zernike polynomial P_j and the rms of $.P_j$.
+Fig. 43 shows the ratio between the force rms (red line) or peak force (green line) to fit the j-th Zernike polynomial and the rms of P_j .
 The stiffness and fitting residuals of piston and tip-tilt terms are due to the effects induced by the central membrane (axial stiffness 9.2 N/mm).